iNomaD/kukumber-skeleton/README.md

 # Kukumber — Getting started with Cucumber in Kotlin

 My team is creating an application in Kotlin.
 To make development of Cucumber tests easier, we decided to also use Cucumber-jvm with Kotlin instead of Java.
-Fortunately, it is possible to use [cucumber-java8 in Kotlin](https://github.com/cucumber/cucumber-jvm/tree/master/kotlin-java8).
+Fortunately, it is possible to use [cucumber-java8](https://github.com/cucumber/cucumber-jvm/tree/master/java8) due to [Java 8 Bindings for Kotlin](https://github.com/cucumber/cucumber-jvm/tree/master/kotlin-java8).

 ## Prerequisites